 Individual sessions are 30 or 60 minutes depending on the package.
 Group sessions vary with the size of the group.
 We shoot a variation of angles and expressions, then you and the photographer carefully select your favorite images for retouching.

 What if I don't like the pictures?

-We review all the shots with you during the session - you will not leave until you are happy with your photos.
+We review all shots with you and will keep shooting until you are happy with your photos.